Park Ji-hyun (actress)

 Park Ji-hyun (born November 26, 1994) is a South Korean actress and model.
-She is best known for her role in the television series Rookie Historian Goo Hae-ryung (2019) and Do You Like Brahms?
-(2020), as well as films such as Gonjiam: Haunted Asylum (2018) and The Divine Fury (2019).
+She is best known for her roles in the television series Rookie Historian Goo Hae-ryung (2019) and Do You Like Brahms?
+(2020), as well as in films such as Gonjiam: Haunted Asylum (2018) and The Divine Fury (2019).

 Early life and education

 Park Ji-hyun's early interest in acting began in middle and high school, where she took some acting classes.
 However, her parents advised her to attend college first before seriously pursuing her passion.
 She enrolled in the Spanish Language Department Hankuk University of Foreign Studies.
 After she was accepted, she began attending an acting academy to formally train as an actor.